 The U.S. Court of Appeals for the First Circuit (which includes Massachusetts) found that a jury could infer from the above statements that the employee was denied the promotion due to the assumption that a woman with four young children might not "give her all" to the job.
-The opinion makes the point that employers should not assume that a woman, because she is a mother, will be a less productive employee due to family responsibilities.
-Additionally, employers may not take an adverse job action based on the assumption that a woman will neglect her job responsibilities in favor of her presumed childcare responsibilities.
+The opinion makes the point that employers should not assume that a woman, because she is a woman and a mother, will be a less productive employee due to family responsibilities.
+Additionally, employers may not take an adverse job action based on the assumption that a woman will neglect her job responsibilities in favor of her presumed childcare responsibilities her job responsibilities in favor of her presumed childcare responsibilities.